-Sunday, April 14th
+Sunday, April 14, 1912

-Titanic is cruising at 22.5 knots when Lookout Fredrick Fleet spots an iceberg directly in front of the ship.
+Titanic is cruising at 21.5 knots when Lookout Fredrick Fleet spots an iceberg directly in front of the ship.
 He immediately rings the crows nest bell three times.
 Then he telephones the bridge.
 Sixth Officer Moody answers the phone.
 Fleet responds, "Iceberg!
 Right ahead!"

-Murdoch watches as the giant iceberg moves closer and closer.
-Titanic gradually turns to the left and the situation begins to look hopeful.
+As Titanic gradually turns to the left and the situation begins to look hopeful.
 Then there was a sudden vibration felt throughout the ship.
-Murdoch watches as the blueish colored berg scraped along Titanic's hull popping the iron rivets and bending the steel plates.
+Murdoch watched as the iceberg scraped along Titanic's hull popping the iron rivets and bending the steel plates.
 Murdoch then closes the watertight doors to seal off the flooding compartments.
 Quartermaster Olliver steps onto the bridge just in time to see the peak of the iceberg pass by.

 First class passengers on the promenade deck watch as the berg slowly passes by.
-Some claimed the iceberg closely resembled the shape of the rock of Gibraltar.
+Seaman Joseph Scarrott claimed the the iceberg closely resembled the shape of the Rock of Gibraltar.
 The rest of Titanic clears the iceberg and the passengers on deck watch as the mountain of ice disappears into the night behind them.